tdwgithub/sensor-playground/src/arduino/readme.md

 between the source code of my own libraries and the Arduino source code of the sketches is the filename extensions.
 If the file name ends with a ".ino", you can assume that's a sketch source file.
-If the filename ends in either ".c++", ".c" or ".h", you can be pretty sure that those are my own libraries.
+If the filename ends in either ".c++", ".c", you can be pretty sure that those are my own libraries.
+If a filename has an extension of ".h", that's a toss-up.
+I'll try to document where those should live, to limit confusion as much as possible.
 So, if you want to use my sources, you'll need to follow the instructions from the Web about where to locate those files and how to install them into the Arduino environment.